gagin/gar_tool/README.md

 - **YAML vs. JSON for config:** YAML indentation is annoying and leads to unexpected behavior (see Troubleshooting).
 Should we switch to JSON for the config file?
 - **Default db_column to Node Name:** Make clear that if `db_column` node isn't present, it will not be recorded to `DATA`.
 But to avoid repeated typing, allow it to be left empty, and then the node name should be used.

+### Unstructured and not thought through notes and ideas on further improvements
 - reordering test - make sure they don't refer to previous ones, e.g.
 - if there are formatting rules for several fields, you can put them to the overall prompt with persona info
 - is required:false used, does it even make sense?
-- should comment default to config file name? - yes, and rename to run_tag, and mention in document, that it can also be used, for example, for model names, if these are compared
+- should run_tag default to config file name? - yes, and mention in document, that it can also be used, for example, for model names, if these are compared
 - universal value for not found
 - order is important mostly for deduced fields
 - do i want to keep folder name? additional field without folder name?